 Bankruptcy due to medical costs used to be considered a problem of the uninsured.
 But data suggests insured and uninsured individuals are affected by medical debt at very similar levels.
 Experts point to increased overall consumer debt, as well as lost income due to time away from work, and the steady increases in medical insurance plans.
 A recent survey by Kaiser Family Foundation reported that people earning less than $25,000 and greater than $100,000 required assistance with medical bills at nearly equal rates.

 Highly compensated employees are not immune to the increased expenses from rising plan costs and leaner benefit packages.
 Last year, the average cost for employer-sponsored health insurance premiums increased to just over $19,000.
 In a hypothetical scenario, an employee earning $100,000 with a $6,000 deductible could be contributing a full 25% of their salary towards healthcare before hitting their annual out-of-pocket maximum.

-If you would like to speak to one of our consultants about your employer-sponsored benefit plans and how you can make them more affordable for your employers, please contact us today.
+If you would like to speak to one of our consultants about your employer-sponsored benefit plans and how you can make them more affordable for your employees, please contact us today.